matthew-brett/barts-setup/barts_setup.md

   ![Switcher icons - video](images/switcher_video.png)

-* Disable the IPAD camera by unchecking the "Built-in Camera".
+* Disable the IPAD camera as an input by unchecking the "Built-in Camera".
 * Go to Switcher Studio sound settings by selecting the sound icon from the panel at bottom right.